Melanomas, squamous cell carcinomas, fibrosarcomas in the oral cavity (oral cancer) in Dogs

 Prevention

-Regular veterinary examinations are important to detect changes in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. area early.
+Regular veterinary examinations are important to detect changes in the mouth area early.
 If a dog shows signs of discomfort in the mouth, it should be presented to a veterinarian immediately.

 Avoiding known carcinogens, such as tobacco smoke and certain chemicals, can also be helpful.
-A balanced diet and a healthy lifestyle contribute to general health and may potentially reduce the risk of cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas..
+A balanced diet and a healthy lifestyle contribute to overall health and may potentially reduce the risk of cancer.